 After more than 60 years of research into child language development, the mechanism that enables children to segment syllables and words out of the strings of sounds they hear, and to acquire grammar to understand and produce language is still quite an enigma.

 In This Article

 One of the earliest scientific explanations of language acquisition was provided by Skinner (1957).
 As one of the pioneers of behaviorism, he accounted for language development by means of environmental influence.

-However, Skinner's account was soon heavily criticised by Noam Chomsky, the world's most famous linguist to date.
-In the spirit of cognitive revolution in the 1950's, Chomsky argued that children will never acquire the tools needed for processing an infinite number of sentences if the language acquisition mechanism was dependent on language input alone.
+However, Skinner’s account was soon heavily criticized by Noam Chomsky, the world’s most famous linguist to date.
+In the spirit of the cognitive revolution in the 1950″s, Chomsky argued that children will never acquire the tools needed for processing an infinite number of sentences if the language acquisition mechanism was dependent on language input alone.

 This Chomskian (1965) approach to language acquisition has inspired hundreds of scholars to investigate the nature of these assumed grammatical categories and the research is still ongoing.

-Researchers started to suggest that instead of having a language-specific mechanism for language processing, children might utilise general cognitive and learning principles.
+Researchers started to suggest that instead of having a language-specific mechanism for language processing, children might utilize general cognitive and learning principles.

 Whereas researchers approaching the language acquisition problem from the perspective of Universal Grammar argue for early full productivity, i.e. early adult-like knowledge of language, the opposing constructivist investigators argue for a more gradual developmental process.
 It is suggested that children are sensitive to patterns in language which enables the acquisition process.

 An example of this gradual pattern learning is morphology acquisition.
 Morphemes are the smallest grammatical markers, or units, in language that alter words.
 In English, regular plurals are marked with an –s morpheme (e.g. dog+s).